IntelPython/sdc/docs/source/getting_started.rst

 Basic Usage
 ###########
-The code below illustrates a typical ML workflow including data pre-processing and predicting stages.
+The code below illustrates a typical ML workflow that consists of data pre-processing and predicting stages.
-Intel® SDC is intended to compile pre-processing stage which includes reading data from a csv file, filtering data and performing Pearson correlation operation. scikit-learn is used to perform prediction based on gradient boosting regression model.
+Intel® SDC is intended to compile pre-processing stage that includes reading dataset from a csv file, filtering data and performing Pearson correlation operation.
+The prediction based on gradient boosting regression module is made using scikit-learn module.

 .. literalinclude:: ../../examples/basic_usage_nyse_predict.py
    :language: python